 Controversial TLC Reality Show about a family with eight kids.
 The series focused on the lives of Jon and Kate Gosselin, who have a pair of twins and a group of sextuplets (and 2+6=8).
 It chronicled their day-to-day lives.

-The series has been recently revived again as a regular series during the start of 2015 after two successful specials in the middle of 2014.
-Jon is also not involved with this iteration of the series.
+Then it was Un-Canceled...sort of.
+TLC revived Kate Plus Eight as a regular series during the start of 2015 after two successful specials in the middle of 2014.
+Jon was also not involved with this iteration of the series.
+The show managed to continue for another four truncated seasons before ongoing custody battles between Jon and Kate led to a final cancellation.

 - Censor Box: When the sextuplets when potty training, Kate would show off pictures of the kids' results. where pictures of the kids' stool were featured, the production team censored them with black blobs labeled "Poop!" in white letters.